 Inspired by the weight loss industry, their philosophy is about making small, easy steps.
 Stash allows you to invest in fractions of shares, which means you can start with as small as 1 cent.¹

 They offer you a choice of roughly 1800 single stocks and ETFs.² So there is a lot to choose from based on your desired risk, financial situation, and lifestyle.
 What’s great about Stash is how easy they make the whole process.
 They explain everything along the way and they even offer financial education.

-Stash offers three different plans:
+Stash offers two different plans: